fbpx

 Approximately 6.5km long, 2-3 hours, poor condition.

-Approximately 12km long, 4-5 hours, very overgrown in open areas but still passable, moderately well marked.
+Approximately 12km long, 4-5 hours, mostly very clear but poorly marked.

 This segment starts at the Soufriere Sulphur Springs and commences up a vague, uphill track on the right hand side of the car park (looking at it from the road you arrive on).
-Note that previously trail access was from paths that went up either the hot or the cold river, and although blue/yellow marks can still be found in these areas they do not lead onto the national trail.
-Many hikers make the mistake of starting up the trail that goes up the hot river, and then passes up to the sulphur deposits.
-The correct track almost immediately passes on the left of a valve on the water pipe, which you will later step over numerous times on your way up the mountain, and leads you onto a tiny trail with some cables to help you up the first steep bit.
+Note that previously trail access was from paths that went up either the hot or the cold river.
+Blue/yellow marks can still be found in these areas and you can connect from the hot river onto the national trail, but it isn’t obvious where to exit the river.
+Many hikers make the mistake of starting up the trail that goes up the hot river, and then turns left and passes up to the sulphur deposits.
+The easiest track from next to the car park almost immediately passes on the left of a valve on the water pipe, which you will later step over numerous times on your way up the mountain, and leads you onto a tiny trail with some cables to help you up the first steep bit.
 The trail then continues to zigzag its way up to the water tank on the ridge.
 It then descends through the village of Tete Morne, passing a couple of taps (which can save you carrying too much water up the hill), and taking a left onto a smaller road, and another left onto a tiny track which cuts back and descends steeply towards a small ravine.
-From here, the trail traverses through some forest and farmland, before descending for quite some time, and passing through some very tall grass which has overgrown the trail (this grass is in danger of becoming impassable).
-It then emerges on a small road for just a few meters and leaves it again on a small track that passes next to a large, yellow house (note that the line marked on maps.me takes you too high up the mountain here).
+From here, the trail traverses through some forest and farmland, before descending for quite some time, and passing through some very tall grass which has overgrown the trail (recently well cleared December 2024).
+It then emerges on a small road for just a few meters and leaves it again on a small track that passes next to a large, yellow house (note that the line marked on maps.me is wrong and takes you too high up the mountain here).
 Shortly after there is building work in progress where the trail passes.
 Pass along the top of, and then down the far side of, the building site to find the continuation of the trail, heading onwards in a similar direction to which you entered it.
-It then descends to another paved road, and takes a left towards a farm shack with “no road, no vote” painted on it.
+It then descends on the left to another paved road (maps.me correct again at this point and onwards), and takes a left towards a farm shack with “no road, no vote” painted on it.
 On the road junction just above the shack is approximately the halfway point on the segment.
 Here you can “opt out” by continuing straight, which leads you through farmland to a cell phone tower, and right next to it turns left down a tiny trail onto the Pichelin basketball court.
 The main trail turns left up the mountain and follows the road for about 2.5km, and then turns left onto a smaller trail.
-Two recent, very crudely constructed, fences must be stepped over before taking a right into the forest.
-The trail then ascends even higher onto the steep slopes of the mountain (Morne Plat Pays), traverses around the top for a while, and descends to two trail huts.
+The trail then ascends even higher onto the steep slopes of the mountain (Morne Plat Pays) passing an inconvenient fallen tree on the right-hand side of it (marked with yellow tape December 2024), traverses around the top for a while, and descends to two trail huts.
 Thankfully, some fantastic clearing work has been done recently on this section of the trail.
 A track then leads down onto a road, and straight along to the top of the hill in Bellevue Chopin where this segment ends.

-Approximately 15km long, 4-6 hours, okay condition, sparsely marked (Crossing the river Claire now much better marked).
+Approximately 15km long, 4-6 hours, okay condition, sparsely marked (Crossing the river Claire still the hardest bit to navigate).

 Alternative route from Morne Prosper/Wotten Waven to the valley of desolation on the boiling lake trail: